Quickstart! Start Here!

 Choose New Wallet to generate 24 words using the BIP39 word list.

-The words are shown to you, and if you don't like them, you can press 2 to "spin again".
+The words are shown to you, and if you don't like them, you can press X to start over.
 Write down the seed words, in order, on the provided card or some other paper.
 Please be careful at this stage and be 100% sure that each word is recorded correctly.
 You might want to duplicate them by hand at this point too (ie. make backup copy).

 If you complete the quiz successfully, your new Coldcard is ready to be used.